The author is a guitarist and bassist with over 35 years of experience as a musician.

 Fender Stratocaster MIM vs MIA

-Unfortunately, while the asking price is well worth it, the cost of new American Strat may be too steep for some players.
-So Fender gives us the Standard Stratocaster, a made-in-Mexico version of this iconic guitar.
+Unfortunately, while the asking price is well worth it, the cost of the new American Strat may be too steep for some players.
+So Fender gives us the Player Stratocaster, a made-in-Mexico version of this iconic guitar.

 The only problem is that this puts many players in a mental bind.
 Should you drop the cash on an American Stratocaster, or go with the less expensive MIM Strat?
 What’s the difference anyway?

 I've been playing a Standard MIM HSS Strat for years.
 I also own and have owned MIA Strats.
 This article will take a look at some of the reasons a guitarist might choose one over the other.
 Hopefully, by the time we are done, you’ll have a clearer idea of which guitar is better for you, your budget, and your needs.

 For some players, the cost-effective Player Series Stratocaster is simply a better choice.
 Not every player needs or wants the hassle of worrying about and caring for an expensive guitar.
 Other players simply may not have progressed enough in their playing to justify spending more money on a guitar.

 Here are five reasons you might choose a Mexican Strat over the American version.